-We love our story, and want to remember it.
+We love our story and want to remember it.
 Yes, stories have both joys and sorrows.
 But we believe that God is going to use every part of our history to bring about His good purposes.
 Help us honor the story HE is telling through us–send us your memory of Impact by clicking here.

-July 1, 1995: Dean Trune starts a campus ministry, then know as “Harvest Campus Ministries.”
-It began with five staff in Albany, NY (State University of NY at Albany).
+July 1, 1995: Dean Trune starts a campus ministry, then known as “Harvest Campus Ministries.”
+It began with five staff members in Albany, NY (State University of NY at Albany).
 All five of these staff members were part of His House Christian Fellowship at Michigan State University, where Dean had served as a campus minister.

-1995-2000: Harvest Campus Ministries added teams in a variety of places, including: Columbia, SC; Tampa, FL; Szeged, Hungary; Lowell, MA; Munich, Germany.
+1995-2000: Harvest Campus Ministries added teams in a variety of places, including Columbia, SC; Tampa, FL; Szeged, Hungary; Lowell, MA; Munich, Germany.

 1999: The board of Directors approved a name change for the organization.
 The new name of Impact Ministries International was adopted.

 2003-2005: Impact Ministries International started the Discipleship Training Center for college students.
 The 9-month program focused on Christian discipleship and ministry experience in both the USA and abroad.
-Eight students participated the first year, and seven in the second year.
+Eight students participated in the first year, and seven in the second year.

 2010-2012: ICM made a commitment to investing considerable resources into defining and clarifying its mission and vision.
 As a result, ICM determined to develop a stronger administrative support base for its campus ministers.
 The Policies and Procedures Manual was rewritten, and a new system of donor management was implemented.
 These and other changes enabled ICM to grow its financial base by over 30% in two years.